tanyipeng834/tanyipeng834/README.md

-- 🔭 I’m currently working on **Machine Learning algorithms to predict human-perceivable permissions on widgets of Android Applications.**
+- 🔭 I’m currently working on **becoming a competent Cloud/Devops Engineer**

-- 🌱 I’m currently learning **Front-end Development and Machine Learning**
+- 🌱 I’m currently learning **Terraform and hope to attain the Terraform Associate Certfication**

-- 👯 I’m looking to collaborate on **Machine Learning Projects**
+- 👯 I’m looking to collaborate on **building scalable and reliable systems on the Cloud **

 - 👨‍💻 All of my projects are available at [https://yipeng-portfolio.vercel.app/](https://yipeng-portfolio.vercel.app/)